rkgofiitk/academic-issues.github.io/Topics/OdishaSchools.md

 ## School Education System in Odisha

 There was a full page ad on Oriya Daily about Odisha Govt's claim on transformation of 532 schools in the state.
 The ad states that infrastructure of these schools has been upgraded under much hyped 5T school transformation program.
-The govt apparently had target for transforming over 3300 out of 4375 schools across states by the end of March 2022.
-However, till the end of May 2022, 532 schools transformations has been avhieved.
+I believe 5 Ts refer to the overal govt  of travision of nsparency, technology, teamwork, time and transformation.
+It is not clear whether the 5Ts will permeat to school transformation program at the local level.
+However, I understand that the govt apparently had targeted for transforming over 3300 out of 4375 public schools across the state by the end of March 2022.
+According to the govt sources, till the end of May 2022,
+transformations of only 532 have been avhieved.
 The aim of the transformation program is to eliminate the existing gap between the urban and the rural centric schools.
 The transformation program mainly focuses on the infrastructure such as:
 - Audiovisual equipment for teaching
 - Access to e-libraries
 - Access to well equipped science labs